panijoanna/personal-homepage-react/README.md

 ## 👋  Hi, I'm Joanna - Frontend Developer

 ### ✅ Demo
+Here is my portfolio:
 https://panijoanna.github.io/personal-homepage-react/

+### What I have used in this project
+* React context (for theme)
+* LocalStorage
+* Projects downloaded from the github API

 ### About me
 * A **passionate enthusiast** of frontend technologies, particularly **React**.
 I am always excited to **discover** new frontend features, libraries and tools.
 Working with React gives me a lot of satisfaction because it is **enjoyable** and allows me to create intuitive, responsive websites based on components.